Purchase of Development Rights

 (1) The offer is contingent on city council approval, funding and appropriation; (2) The funds used to purchase development rights may include federal and state monies subject to restrictions on use; … (6) The preservation easement will be perpetual and non-revocable."

 22 Virginia localities have PDR programs, with levels of funding varying from $50,000 to $20 million dollars (Gore, Lam, & Vegas-Castro).
-Common sources to fund PDR programs include general appropriations, real estate transfer taxes, & bonds (most popular).
+Common sources to fund PDR programs include general appropriations, real estate transfer taxes, bonds (most popular) and donated lands.
 In 2015, the Virginia Department of Agriculture & Consumer Services Office of Farmland Preservation awarded nearly $2 million grants to fund PDR programs in 6 localities.

 Virginia Land Conservation Fund: Managed by the Virginia Land Conservation Foundation, provides matching grants to localities which can be used to purchase development rights.